Skip to the main content.

 Maundy Thursday:

 At the Last Supper, Jesus shares bread and wine (the first Communion) and washes His disciples’ feet.
 Simplify: “Jesus showed us how to love by serving others, even doing ‘yucky’ jobs like washing feet!”
-Bible Builds: Jesus Washes Their Feet uses LEGO® bricks to make this lesson tangible.
-There's also a Daily Devo episode that discusses Maundy Thursday in a way that's easy for kids to understand.
+There's a Daily Devo episode that discusses Maundy Thursday in a way that's easy for kids to understand.

 Good Friday: